pulumi/terraform-provider-google-beta/website/docs/r/compute_backend_service_signed_url_key.html.markdown

 ~> **Warning:** All arguments including the key's value will be stored in the raw state as plain-text.
 [Read more about sensitive data in state](/docs/state/sensitive-data.html).
-Because the API does not return the sensitive key value, we cannot confirm or reverse changes to a key outside of Terraform.
+Because the API does not return the sensitive key value, we cannot confirm or reverse changes to a key outside of this provider.

 ## Example Usage - Backend Service Signed Url Key